-By the time children leave Princes Risborough Primary School they are competent and fluent readers who can recommend books to their peers, have a passion for reading a range of genres including poetry, and participate in discussions about books.
+By the time children leave Princes Risborough Primary School we want them to be competent and fluent readers who can recommend books to their peers, have a passion for reading a range of genres including poetry, and participate in discussions about books.
 At Princes Risborough Primary School, we believe that reading is the key to all learning and so the impact of our reading curriculum goes beyond and is embedded across the entire curriculum for our children.

-Our systematic approach to teaching Phonics at PRPS, combined with our high expectations and a challenge for all ethos, has had a very positive impact on the reading outcomes for all pupils.
-In December 2020, when children in Year 2 completed the Phonics Screening Check, 78% of the cohort passed the assessment, exceeding our target of 74%.
+Our systematic approach to teaching Phonics at PRPS, combined with our high expectations and a challenge for all ethos, has had a positive impact on the reading outcomes for all pupils.
+In 2022 69% of our Year 1 pupils passed the national Phonics Screening Check.
+86% of the Year 2 pupils who did not pass the Phonics Screening Check in Year 1 passed in 2022.
 Those children who did not pass have all made progress since and are being supported through a tailored programme of Phonics, matched to their individual needs.
-We believe in high aspirations for our children at PRPS and have predicted an 82% pass rate for the Phonics Screening Check in December 2021.
+We believe in high aspirations for our children at PRPS and have predicted an 82% pass rate for the Phonics Screening Check in 2023.